intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Grpc.Proxy/README.md

 };
 ```

-The `CreateClient<TClient>` method on the proxy can be used to create a gRPC client that uses the channel or HTTP client configured when the proxy was created.
+The `CreateClient<TClient>` method on the proxy can be used to create a gRPC client that uses the channel configured when the proxy was created.